Host a beautiful backyard bridal shower full of lots of DIY ideas, decorations, finger food recipes, and fun game ideas.

 Anyways, since we didn’t get to celebrate with them at a wedding we decided her bridal shower would be the big bash so we could spoil her.
 I came across these pictures a few months ago and realized I just had to share it since I wasn’t blogging much at the time.
 Here’s how it all went down.

-Blue & Orange Backyard Party with lots of hearts and lemons
+Backyard bridal shower them is “blue & orange” with lots of hearts and lemons

 We kept the food simple making it easy to eat and mingle.
 These vegetable sticks served with ranch in shot glasses are the perfect finger food for a party.
 We love them so much we even did them at our graduation party.